 Then you just have to fill out the empty slots for the calendars (month names and dates) and add the information on the right side.

-Next page is for homework and reading list and all other things like that.
+The next page is for homework and reading lists and all other things like that.

-There is also asleep and study tracker.
-I decided to add a sleep tracker since I know as a student it’s so easy to neglect such a simple thing as good night sleep.
+There is also a sleep and study tracker.
+I decided to add a sleep tracker since I know, as a student, it’s so easy to neglect such a simple thing as a good night’s sleep.
 But in fact, it’s crucial to get enough sleep to be able to study at your maximum capacity, so definitely make sure you pay attention to that.

 How To Use Printables

 All of these are PDF files, which you can open with Adobe Acrobat Reader (free and safe download).
-At the moment the printables are A4 size, so you can go on and print them like that.
+At the moment, the printables are A5 size, so you can go on and print them like that.